jjtxr/piccgathers/README.md

 # piccgathers

-Hey guys, I'm the developer from piccgathers and I just found the server-side script from the good old CS 1.6.
+Hey guys, I'm the developer from piccgathers.
+I just found the server-side script from the good old CS 1.6 and decided to make it public.

 What's this?
 You can find all the information on this thread from 20/08/2013 https://www.hltv.org/blog/7019/cs-16-gathers